ChiragKotian/Industrial_Monitoring-Control_System/README.md

 ### 🌿 Repository Branching Strategy
 To maintain industrial reliability while allowing for continuous R&D, this repository operates on a strict two-branch system:
 * **`main` (Stable):** The production-ready branch.
-Contains the battle-tested, core features (FreeRTOS multi-threading, AL-CAN discovery, AES-128 LoRa transmission, and SD card batching).
+Contains the battle-tested, core features (FreeRTOS multi-threading, AL-CAN discovery and communication, SD card data loging, UI, LoRa).
 Highly stable, but limited to foundational features.
 * **`work-in-progress` (Experimental):** The active development branch.
 Contains the absolute latest features, UI overhauls, and experimental sensor profiles. *Note: Code on this branch is subject to rapid changes and may contain bugs, memory leaks, or stability issues.*

 ---